-Social media can facilitate community ties.
-See if your neighborhood maintains a Facebook group -- or even a few.
+Like Nextdoor, social media can facilitate community ties.
+See if the neighborhood maintains a Facebook group — or a few.
 Local buy/sell/trade groups are excellent venues for making friends and shedding stuff you packed and moved but probably won't use again.
-Homeowners associations often host Facebook groups and the school district may run a group for parents.
+Homeowners associations often host Facebook groups; the school district may run a group for parents.

 What goes around comes around.
-In this instance, what you get out of your new community depends on what you put into it -- and that starts with those in closest proximity.
+In this instance, what you get out of your new community depends on what you put in — and that starts with the people who are closest.
 Ways to help include mowing an elderly neighbor's lawn, baking a treat for the new parents down the street, shoveling snow for the busy family next door, or bringing the trash bin out to the street for neighbors who are out of town.
 These are little things, but they won't go unnoticed.

 If you moved into a neighborhood with a homeowners association or something similar, be sure to attend a meeting and get some face time with the leaders.
-If you have school-age children, attend PTA meetings and sign up for a committee.
-In no time you'll find yourself with new friends without having spent a dime.
+If you have school-age children, attend PTA or PTO meetings and sign up for a committee.

 Like volunteering, taking a class that aligns with your interests facilitates introductions to like-minded people.
-Check out fitness classes such as yoga or Zumba, or try something creative, such as a pottery class.
-Start with the local recreation center, where classes typically are cheaper and sometimes discounted for area residents.
+Check out fitness classes such as yoga or Zumba, or try something creative, such as pottery.
+Start with the local recreation center, where classes typically are cheaper and sometimes discounted for residents.

-One fun part about moving to a new place is finding new things to enjoy.
-Set aside unpacking for a day and head out on foot.
-Walk the neighborhood, hit up a casual restaurant or coffee shop, browse the stores, and chat with local business owners.
+One fun part about moving is finding new things to enjoy.
+Set aside the unpacking for a day and head out on foot.
+Walk the neighborhood, hit up a casual restaurant or an interesting coffee shop, browse the stores, and chat with local business owners.
 Become a regular at that coffee shop and you'll meet the other regulars, too.
 Friendly nods will turn into conversations, which can turn into friendships.

 This is so basic that it's easy to forget: Smile and wave to people passing on the street, or strike up a conversation while in line at the grocery store.
 Before long you'll be seeing familiar faces wherever you go and become a familiar face to those around you.

-Attending free events hosted by your community -- the annual chili cook-off, a movie or concert in the park, a church festival, a local fair, a craft show, or whatever -- is an easy and inexpensive way to get out and meet people.
-Check postings at the local recreation center, on Facebook groups, and on the Nextdoor website.
-The local government website generally posts notices about community happenings.
+Attending free events hosted by the community — the annual chili cook-off, a movie or concert in the park, a church festival, a local fair, a craft show, or whatever — is an easy and inexpensive way to get out and meet people.
+Check postings at the local recreation center and online.
+City and town government websites often post notices about community happenings too.